PFML May Be Coming to Your State: What Employers Need to Know

 - How will PFML programs integrate with your organization’s sick leave, sick leave banks, sick or catastrophic leave donations, etc.?

 - What impact will PFML have on your voluntary supplemental insurance plans?

 - Will it be necessary to offer supplemental benefits to fill potential holes in PFML coverage (waiting periods, long-term disability, etc.)?

-Organizations should also begin thinking about how a federal or state paid leave plan could impact their recruitment and retention.
-One of the primary reasons employers offer robust benefits packages that frequently include short-term and long-term disability plans is to recruit and retain employees.3 Behind salary, it’s often a top deciding factor in the job selection process.
+Organizations should also begin thinking about how a federal or state paid leave program could impact recruitment and retention.
+One of the primary reasons employers offer robust benefits packages including short-term and long-term disability plans is to recruit and retain employees.3 Behind salary, this type of benefit is often a top deciding factor in the job selection process.